kodywilson/mailbag/README.md

 5. Update Dockerfile in the main directory to point to the new release in Artifactory.
 6. Push new code to Bitbucket and open pull request with at least one reviewer.
 7. Once merged into master, the new image will be built in OCI Build.
+8. Use Shepherd to release the new version.

 Make sure you look at build.sh and release.sh and update the credentials section if needed.